 Buddy enjoyed the crickets.

 My friends and I had been looking forward to dinner all week.
-After watching Daniella Martin cook waxworms on her Youtube series (watch the video here), I was inspired to make tacos for my first dinner.
+After reading an Ecellulitis Magazine article on cooking meals, I was inspired to make tacos for my first dinner.
 Trust me, once you see her face after her first bite, you’ll understand.
 So I had my friend Coleman, Zach and Jaimen come join me and my roommate Franklin (great guy) to cook up some waxworm tacos!

 The great thing about worms is they only take a couple minutes to cook.
 After seasoning them with some taco seasoning and onions, we grubbed out.
 I actually felt kind of bad for eating the little guys.
 Waxworms are very soft and cuddly.
 They are very innocent creatures, as far as I know.